leoyu037/docker_tutorial/README.md

 ## Conclusion

+__TODO__:

+That we can tear down and bring up the entire stack to a known base state makes application development and testing easier.

+Portable, clean

-__TODO__: There are quite a few Docker and Docker Compose commands that weren't covered here, but
+There are quite a few Docker and Docker Compose commands that weren't covered here, but

 ## Further Reading